 - Paired practice

 Bounty program cases

 Microsoft and Facebook partnered in 2013 for providing financial support to The Internet Bug Bounty – a program designed to offer rewards for reporting hacks and bugs for a wide range of software.
-The softwares covered by the program include Adobe Flash, Nginx, Ruby PHP, Ruby on Rails, OpenSSL, Python, Perl Apache HTTP Server, Django, and Phabricator.
+The software covered by the program includes Adobe Flash, Nginx, Ruby PHP, Ruby on Rails, OpenSSL, Python, Perl Apache HTTP Server, Django, and Phabricator.
 This program assisted in harnessing the collective intelligence of the security researchers to help protect valuable customer data.

-In 2016, US Department of Defence announced its bug bounty program known as the ‘Hack the Pentagon’ program.
-The program targeted public-facing websites and had paired up with HackerOne – a Silicon Valley-based firm who advised, operated and executed the program.
+In 2016, the US Department of Defence announced its bug bounty program known as the ‘Hack the Pentagon’ program.
+The program targeted public-facing websites and had paired up with HackerOne – a Silicon Valley-based firm that advised, operated and executed the program.
 The program ran for a duration of 25 days and saw 1410 hackers submitting 138 legitimate reports.
 HackerOne promptly paid $75,000 as rewards to the researchers.

-While the use of ethical hackers to find bugs can be very effective and organizations have been benefited with such bug bounty programs, such programs can also be controversial.
+While the use of ethical hackers to find bugs can be very effective and organizations have been benefited from such bug bounty programs, such programs can also be controversial.
 Hackers can pose a threat of exposing the vulnerability to the world if the developer organization fails to respond promptly.
 Also, such a program cannot completely eliminate the need for research and inspection processes.

 To limit this potential risk, some organizations are offering closed bug bounty programs that require an invitation.
 For example, Apple has limited bug bounty participation to few researchers.
 Another option is to make use of third-party platforms.